Follow these steps to get up and running in 10 minutes.

 If Firely is able to locate the specified Test Plan, it will add the Test Run to this Test Plan.
-If the Test Plan does not exist, Firefly will create one automatically.
+If the Test Plan value does not exist, Firefly will create one automatically.

 Map Test Run/Plan to Milestone¶

 Test Runs and Test Plans in TestRail are typically assigned to some Milestone.
 To assign ReadyAPI tests to some Milestone, Firefly provides the TR_milestone custom property.
-If the Milestone does not exist, Firefly will create one automatically.
+If the Milestone value does not exist, Firefly will create one automatically.
 Example: milestone1 or path to a nested milestone: milestone1\milestone2